performant-software/dm-2/README.md

 Technical overview
 ---------------

 DM2 is a single page React application backed by a Ruby on Rails server running a Postgres database.
-It uses ActiveStorage for image uploads and ImageMagick for image processing.
+It uses Active Storage for image uploads and ImageMagick for image processing.
 It is primarily built to use the SendGrid service for outbound SMTP and Amazon S3 for image storage.
 It has been developed within the Heroku (heroku.com) environment but has no Heroku specific dependencies.
 Issues are tracked and releases are issued on the [DM2 GitHub repo](https://github.com/performant-software/dm-2).

 Heroku installation